ryguy2k4/speedruncompanion/README.md

 The RSG reset macro is based off of [Onvo's reset macro](https://gist.github.com/onvo1/90365dcc00b3fdffc3eeccb57fc705f1) and the SSG reset macro is based off of modifications to Onvo's script made by logwet (I am unable to find where I obtained his script, sorry!)

 #### RSG Settings
+In the *Choose Window Mode* drop down menu, choose how you prefer to play during RSG runs.

 In the *LiveSplit RSG Splits Path* field,  please put the full file path to your LiveSplit RSG splits file here (ex. *D:\Saved Games\LiveSplit\Splits\Minecraft Java Edition - Any% RSG.lss*).
 This allows Speedrun Companion to open your splits when you press *Start RSG*

 In the *Tracker Path* field, if you use Talking Mime's RSG reset tracker please put the path to a shortcut leading to the tracker here. (ex. *C:\Users\user\Downloads\resetTracker*).
 I have found that you have to make a shortcut to the resetTracker.exe and then give the path of that shortcut to Speedrun Companion in order for it to work.
 This allows Speedrun Companion to open your reset tracker when you press *Start RSG*.

 #### SSG Settings
+In the *Choose Window Mode* drop down menu, choose how you prefer to play during SSG runs.

 In the *LiveSplit SSG Splits Path* field,  please put the full file path to your LiveSplit RSG splits file here (ex. *D:\Saved Games\LiveSplit\Splits\Minecraft Java Edition - Any% SSG.lss*).
 This allows Speedrun Companion to open your splits when you press *Start SSG*.

 In the *SSG Seed* field, please put the seed you would like to use for SSG.

 #### FSG Settings
+In the *Choose Window Mode* drop down menu, choose how you prefer to play during FSG runs.

 In the *LiveSplit FSG Splits Path* field,  please put the full file path to your LiveSplit RSG splits file here (ex. *D:\Saved Games\LiveSplit\Splits\Minecraft Java Edition - Any% FSG.lss*).
 This allows Speedrun Companion to open your splits when you press *Start FSG*.

 Please select how you would like to generate FSG seeds in the drop down menu.
 Manual means that before you reset, you will manually generate a seed and copy it to your clipboard.
 Auto Local means that when you press reset, Speedrun Companion will automatically start searching for a seed with the Ubuntu terminal.
 As soon as it finds one, it will create a world with that seed.
 Speedrun Companion will then copy the seed and verification code generated by Ubuntu to a file called FSGx.txt (x is an incrementing number) in your saves folder in case you need to submit the verification code.
 These text files will only be deleted if you manually delete them or when you press the *Clear Saves Folder* button.